'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Played by: Stephen Rea

-Martin is one of the unfortunate ‘somebodys’ that Ed Price is trying to fuck over.
+Martin is one of the unfortunate ‘somebodys’ that Ed Price is trying to “fuck over”.
 A tenant on the very estate Ed wants to knock down and develop, this grumpy old git is not for turning.
-He refuses to sell up – but not for the reason you’d expect…
+He refuses to sell up, but not for the reason you’d expect…

 What they say: “I’m refusing to leave my house because of something that’s related to my secret and as soon as I leave the house, shit will hit the fan.
 At the start of the series, it’s just: ‘He’s always lived there, why should he leave?’
-But later, it all changes.”
+But later, it all changes.” – Stephen Rea

 Heidi